mmistakes/so-simple-theme/interfaces/julia-stan.md

 excerpt: ""
 modified:
 image:
-  feature:
+  feature: feature/wide_ensemble.png
   credit:
   creditlink:
 ---

 Stan.jl is the [Julia](http://julialang.org) interface to Stan.

-Stan.jl runs under Windows, Mac OS X, and Linux.

-Stan.jl is open source licensed under the MIT License.
+It runs under Windows, Mac OS X, and Linux, and is open source licensed under the MIT License.

 Download and Get Started
 ========================